geissgold/blindtasting/README.md

 1. When everyone’s done, go to the event’s results page (from “My Tastings”).
 2. Add item names for the reveal (optional, but fun!).
 3. **Close the tasting** to finalize results.
+4. Display the results for your guests from your phone or a PC!
-4. Download results as CSV, or share the results link or QR code for participants.
+5. Download results as CSV, or share the results link or QR code for participants.

 ### 4. Participants: Download Results

 - After the host closes the tasting, you can revisit the event link to see and download the final results.
+- You can revisit your past tastings (whether you were a host or participant) and see your scores/notes.

 ---